TheArturthur/CoppermindScraper/Cosmere/Spiritweb.md

 Several of the Feruchemical Attributes are deeply connected to the spiritweb, especially the Spiritual metals such as [[Aluminum\|aluminum]] and [[Duralumin\|duralumin]], which allow for Identity and Connection, respectively, to be stored.
 Similarly to Allomancy, the ability to use Feruchemy is passed down through Spiritual DNA.

 #### Hemalurgy
 In Hemalurgy, portions of the spiritweb seem to be ripped off of one person and grafted onto another person's spiritweb.
 This causes lasting damage to the spiritweb of the creature in which a Hemalurgic Spike is placed.
+Piercing many spiritwebs helps ‘stabilise' a spike.
+What effect this has is unclear however.

 ### Surgebinding
 A [[Surgebinder\|Surgebinder's]] [[Nahel bond\|Nahel bond]] involves a [[Spren\|spren]] attaching themselves to a person's spiritweb, merging more fully as the [[Surgebinder\|Surgebinder]] progresses in their [[Immortal Words\|Oaths]].